bbauska/W3Cx-2of5/README.md

 tile, then the image may be "cropped" and bleed off the side.
 That can be managed by centering the tile
 (with background-position: center;).
-Additionally the background-repeat property can also be used to control *how* it repeats.
+Additionally the background-repeat property can also be used to control <i>how</i> it repeats.
 The space value will result in cropped images; it means "repeat, and add space between the elements so there is no cropping".
  Note that this property does not let you directly manipulate the amount